 Home to port wine, the city of Porto offers plenty to do in a picturesque setting by the Douro river.
-Take a walk along the historic riverfront, while admiring views of Vila Nova de Gaia, Porto's neighbor across the river.
-Dine on some seafood or Porto's gluttonous sandwich, the Francesinha.
-See Portugal's tiles, Azulejos, while admiring all the churches throughout the city.
+Take a walk along the historic riverfront, while admiring views of Vila Nova de Gaia, Porto's neighbor across the river, dine on some seafood or Porto's gluttonous sandwich, the Francesinha, and see Portugal's famous tiles, azulejos, while admiring all the churches throughout the city.

 01 of 10

 Most of the city's best port producers have a building in Vila Nova de Gaia, just across the river from Porto itself, and many are open for tours or tastings.
 Each tour typically includes a tasting of a white, ruby and tawny port with the price of admission (which can be free at some cellars).
 The more you taste, the more you will recognize your favorite style.
 Caves Ferreira remains one of the most popular among visitors, as it's the only house that has continued under Portuguese ownership since its founding in 1751.

 02 of 10